Sharing Knowledge Is How We All Grow

 When a coding school advertises a job placement rate of 65% or 80% or 95%, what does that mean?
 Does that number include every student who graduated?
 Is it only students hired in full-time coding jobs for which they went to school, or does it include part-time gigs and full-time waiter positions?

-Having examined the quality of nearly 200 bootcamps in our quest to ensure we don’t finance students to attend crappy programs, Skills Fund has seen nearly every permutation on outcomes reporting.
+Having examined the quality of nearly 200 bootcamps in our quest to ensure we partner with schools worth your time and money, Skills Fund has seen nearly every permutation on outcomes reporting.
 While there have been a few (very few, thankfully) reported instances of...more

 Hack Reactor was founded in 2012 by brothers Marcus and Tony Phillips to provide students a life-altering educational experience with an outcomes-focused approach.
 In addition to the original San Fransisco-based Hack Reactor campus, they have now unified their network of schools, including Telegraph Academy and MakerSquare, all under the prestigious Hack Reactor brand.